It’s a dream of many to build their own home, but how much does it cost to build a house yourself?

 The loan will be dispersed in set amounts throughout the construction process rather than as one lump-sum upfront

-The lender will inspect the site before a loan dispersement and will only make a payment if the inspection passes muster
+The lender will inspect the site before a loan disbursement and will only make a payment if the inspection passes muster

 Lenders typically won’t provide construction loans to owners who want to build themselves, meaning you will need to hire a contractor

-A construction loan can convert to a conventional mortgage upon completion of construction, meaning you will only pay for closing costs once
+A construction loan can convert to a conventional mortgage upon completion of construction.

 If a construction loan makes you nervous or you can’t afford a large down payment, you can sometimes find a builder who is willing to finance construction.